 - In terms of other options such as fat transfer to lips, it isn’t quite where it needs to be yet in terms of consistency or stability.
 Lips are not the same as breasts!

-- Plus, fat transfer to the face involves liposuction to harvest the fat; so even it were suitable, it’s a far more complex surgical procedure than getting cosmetic injections (non-surgical lip augmentation).
+- Plus, fat transfer to the face involves liposuction to harvest the fat; so even it was suitable, it’s a far more complex surgical procedure than getting cosmetic injections (non-surgical lip augmentation).

 Top 5 Lip Filler Trends and Cosmetic Injection Predictions

 Cosmetic injections are ALL ABOUT creating facial balance – including lips that match your face rather than leading your way into a room.